top of page

 • 11 de set. de 2025

-• Wandering Gamaliya’s literary alleys where Naguib Mahfouz set his Cairo Trilogy
+• Gamaliya's literary alleys: where Naguib Mahfouz set his Cairo Trilogy

-(Keep scrolling for the full list of 15 hidden gems with exact locations and my childhood memories.)
+Keep scrolling for all 15 hidden gems with exact locations and childhood memories.

 Cairo ahwa cafe tawla backgammon game traditional coffee house Downtown